 We’re so glad you asked!
 Here’s the key:

-NEW: Given recent events, there is the potential that Spring Quarter 2021 at DU will be online.
-If that is the case, some campaigns will not be able to meet.
-This section will tell you whether or not the campaign will meet online should the need arise.
-It will be listed under the Likelihood of Running section of the campaign descriptions.
+NEW: Fall Quarter 2021 at DU will be mostly in-person.
+Some campaigns will be meeting online.
+This section will tell you whether or not the campaign will meet online.
+It will be listed under the Game System, Edition, & Stats section of the campaign descriptions.

-If the online section says, “No,” this campaign will not run if DU shifts to online learning for the quarter.
+If the online section says, “I’d like to GM in-person if we can, but online is okay!,” this campaign will run in-person unless it shifts back to online for the quarter.

-If the online section says, “Yes,” this campaign will run if DU shifts to online learning for the quarter.
+If the online section says, “I’ll be GMing online!,” this campaign will run solely online.

 Likelihood of Running

 Some of our DMs are serving as backups.
 We’ve included them on this list in case you really, really want to play with them, but be sure to keep this in mind!
 We recommend selecting mostly campaigns that are guaranteed to run next quarter to ensure you don’t have complications getting into a campaign.
 We cannot guarantee our backups will run.

 The ranking system of likeliness is as follows:

 - I plan to be a DM this quarter

 - I’d rather be a DM but I would be fine playing if necessary